Integralist/integralist.co.uk/content/posts/cognito.md

 Both the ID token and access token will expire after one hour.
 To use them after that you'll need the refresh token to refresh the access/id tokens for another hour.
 The refresh token expires after 30 days.

-We use the ID token for verifying the user is authenticated (we do this by passing the token to an internal service that verifies the token hasn't been manipulated by checking it against the AWS [JWK](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html#amazon-cognito-identity-user-pools-using-id-and-access-tokens-in-web-api) that cryptographically signed the token.
+We use the ID token for verifying the user is authenticated, and we do this by passing the token to an internal service that verifies the token hasn't been manipulated by checking it against the AWS [JWK](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-with-identity-providers.html#amazon-cognito-identity-user-pools-using-id-and-access-tokens-in-web-api) that cryptographically signed the token.

 The JWK is a set of keys that are the public equivalent of the private keys used by AWS to digitally sign the tokens.
 We acquire these via a standard format endpoint: